White Trading Lab

 Students and other individuals may complete Bloomberg Market Concepts (BMC) and receive certification that indicates mastery of the Bloomberg terminal.

 BMC is a self-paced, e-learning course that is offered free to student and faculty members at Memorial.
-If you’re interested in completing this certification, we encourage you to connect with our trading lab assistants during office hours.

 There are no training events scheduled at this time.